StephanieLarocque/ift6266_project/README.md

 - LSTM
 - GRU

 However, I think that my embeddings were not powerful enough, because it didn't make a lot of difference with or without the captions.
+The difference between 0 caption, 1 caption BOW embedding, 5 captions BOW embedding, LSTM embedding and GRU embedding was too small to be perceptible (so I didn't put the results here, since it doesn't add anything).

+Also, I tried to use a conv-deconv model with captions (from the different embeddings), but restricting the contribution from the context (the image border) to 1 unit, compared to 500 units from the captions.
+The model just didn't converge and ouput random gray inpaintings.
+That's also why I think that my embeddings were not useful.

+An other thing that we could try, instead of concatenating the code from the context path and the code from the captions path, could be adding the captions code as the bias term of the last convolution layer from the downsampling path (with an appropriate reshape).
+That could directly inflence the convolution features, maybe more then only concatenating the 2 codes in the dense layer in the middle.

+### Next steps
+- For now on, I will only use the context CNN/GAN without captions, since it doesn't help the image quality enough to justify the added computation time.
+- Retry W-GANs...

 # April 24th : W-GAN